sathish-t/nanopore-mod-course/computer-setup.md

 mkdir -p ~/nanomod_course_outputs
 ```

-#### Software packages used in python and R
+#### Software modules used in python and R

-We need the following software packages on top of the base installs of python and R.
+We need the following software modules on top of the base installs of python and R.

 In Python, we need:
 - h5py